ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   `:compile_threads` with one exception.

   `test_threads:` specifically controls the number of threads used to run the test executables comprising a test suite.

   Why the distinction from `:compile_threads`?
 Some test suite builds rely not on native executables but simulators running cross-compiled code.
-  Some simulators are limted to running only a single instance at a time.
+Some simulators are limited to running only a single instance at a time.
 Thus, with this and the previous setting, it becomes possible to parallelize nearly all of a test suite build while still respecting the limits of certain simulators depended upon by test executables.